 |Tip-stall demon.
 But pretty.||Big porky aerobat with not enough motor.||Fun experiment, but an IPS wasn't enough.|

-For beginners thinking about trying electric R/C flying: I hesitate to suggest any particular model, since individual tastes and abilities vary greatly (though if you have plenty of space, you can't go too wrong with a T-Hawk).
+For beginners thinking about trying electric R/C flying: I hesitate to suggest any particular model, since individual tastes and abilities vary greatly (though if you have plenty of space, if you can find something like a T-Hawk that's a great way to start.
+The T-Hawk isn't made any more but there must be some equivalent).
 Do get something fairly rugged, or else cheap and easy to fix.
 You will crash.

 When your landings are pretty smooth, then you can start adding some up elevator to fly a little higher before coming down, and you can try making a gentle turn to the left or right to make sure you can still land.
 Keep the motor off or very slow and the flight times and distances super short through all of this.
 Landings are what you need to practice; everything else is much easier.
 You also need to get the airplane and transmitter trimmed so that it flies straight and level and doesn't react too violently to stick input, and that's hard to do when you're just learning.
 This technique will get the hard parts -- the trimming and learning to land -- out of the way while the plane is going low and slow, so any crashes (yes, you'll still have crashes) will be relatively gentle.